 We also found the most amazing playground in the city at the Royal Victoria Park.
 This playground is huge!
 There are about 15 different play structures for children of all ages, as well as swings, a zip line, a sand box with diggers, and the tallest slide I’ve ever seen!
 There was plenty of room for the little ones to run around and play, and even on a cold winter day, there were lots of families there enjoying the park.
 There was also a cafe and restrooms with baby changing facilities.
 We were at the park for about two hours, and I can only imagine how amazing it must be in the summer!

 We decided to leave Grayson at my parents house to spend some one-on-one time with Harrison on our trip to London.
 I’ve never seen London at Christmas and I was so excited to soak in the festive atmosphere and see all of the beautiful lights.
 I had no idea how Harrison would handle all of the walking involved, since he’s only 4, but he did pretty well and we tried to use public transportation as much as possible.
 We used the buses more than anything since my little traveler is such a fan, and didn’t find the traffic to be too bad.
 We braved the tube system too, although I have to say that was a bit more daunting with a little one, and would probably be a nightmare if you had a stroller!
 Overall, I think using buses and walking is what worked best for us.
+If you’re planning to use buses in London and think you’ll be hitting the major tourist sites then consider getting a City Hop-on-Hop-off bus pass; you’ll be able to get around as cheaply as possible while listening to a narration of what you’re seeing as you ride by.

 We stayed at the DoubleTree West End Hotel, and enjoyed our stay very much.
 We chose the hotel for its location; not because it was central, but the exact opposite in fact!
 Visiting a couple of weeks before Christmas, the city was crazy busy, and we knew that trying to get buses, tubes, cabs, etc in the city center would be really difficult.
 Instead, we chose to stay a little further out, and never had to deal with crowded transportation.
 The hotel itself was clean and modern, and the staff were all very friendly; we received the roll away bed we requested very quickly, and the housekeeper brought my son a little teddy bear to say thank you for staying with them.
 As Hilton Honors members, we received a free hot buffet breakfast, which was great quality and very welcome on a cold winters day.
 I wouldn’t hesitate to stay at this location again.

 The highlight of our trip to London was visiting the Tower of London.
 I’ve never been, and I thought this was somewhere Harrison would really get a kick out of.
 The Tower of London was built in 1066, and is located on the banks of the River Thames.
 It is comprised of several buildings, and the main tower that is usually shown in pictures is called the White Tower.
 Originally built as a royal palace and defense system, it now houses the Crown Jewels of England, as well as a number of historic exhibits.
 We had two main goals on our short visit; to see the Crown Jewels, and to find a soldier (I’ll let you guess which goal was mine and which was Harrison’s!)
 We didn’t have time on this trip to visit Buckingham Palace or see the Queen’s Guard, so this was our only chance to find a soldier!
 We hit the jackpot, and found two soldiers guarding various parts of the Tower.
 The Crown Jewels, while spectacular, were actually very hard to get a good look at on a busy day, and I think I’ll have to go back when it’s a bit quieter.
 We also climbed up to one of the Tower walls to look over the River Thames and the London Tower Bridge, which was a gorgeous view.
-You could easily spend a whole day at the Tower of London as a family, so be sure to look at their website for more information on planning your trip.
+You could easily spend a whole day at the Tower of London as a family, so be sure to look at their website for more information on planning your trip. – you can pick up tickets for the Tower of London and other major attractions here.

 The reason for us going to London in the first place was actually to see The Snowman on stage at the Peacock Theatre.
 The Snowman was one of my favorite Christmas movies growing up, and Harrison has just reached the age where he is old enough to sit in a theater quietly to watch a show.
 The production was definitely catered towards children, but was incredibly well done with great acting, music, and dancing, and the kids in the audience all seemed to love it.
 Harrison really enjoyed the show, and now I can’t wait to take him to other musicals!